Michael D. Moberly

-But, irrespective of the preferred – presumptuous outcome, an achievable, and perhaps obligatory requisite (hallmark of self-confident and self-effacing TTO’s) are interactions with university faculty should include respectful experiences that encourage future contact.
+But, irrespective of the preferred outcomes of technology – science transfer, an achievable, and perhaps obligatory requisite (hallmark of self-confident and self-effacing TTO’s) are interactions with university faculty should include respectful experiences that encourage repeated future contact.

 Referencing my own comraderic experiences and observations in academia with TTO’s, initially as a faculty member and researcher, and currently as a consultant and author, I find, most university-based inventors and researchers rightfully earn – deserve pride and enthusiasm for the research they conduct.
 This is especially evident when their sustained focus and effort materializes as consecutive years of rigorous research, validity testing, and practical corroboration.
 One outcome of which may evolve as a form of intellectual property, usually, a patent and/or license, and possible commercialization, or its myriad alternatives.